Jumia/open-source/README.md

 ### Our Open Source First Principles

 **Vision**:
 *We strongly believe that open source software benefits the tech community, and that providing broadly useful code to the world is a virtue.
 We strive to work in an open source way to the betterment of Jumia and the world.*

-- **Do “Open Source First”**: If your Jumia project can also be useful to non-Jumias, release it as open source from the start.
+- **Do “Open Source First”**: If your Jumia project can also be useful to non-Jumia, consider releasing it as open source and ask for guidance.
 - **Take Ownership**: Your team is responsible for ensuring that it’s possible to open-source your project.
-Your delivery lead is available for guidance.
+Your lead is available for guidance.
-- **Share Your Code**: All code shared between teams must be open source.
 - **Be Safe**: To ensure the broadest possible use of your project, use the MIT License only.
 - **Deliver Quality**: Provide a great out-of-the-box experience.
 - **Provide Documentation**: Include a clear README and default working configuration.